A5H73Y/Parkour/docs/tutorials/creating-course.md

 This example has named the Course "tutorial", the name you have chosen will be used to reference the Course later on.
 If everything was successful, the following message will appear.

+![Create Success](https://i.imgur.com/hA8HpnU.jpg "Create Success")

 *This will create a Course entry in the database, allowing us to now track times against it.*

-![Create Success](https://i.imgur.com/hA8HpnU.jpg "Create Success")

 The term "selected" means that you are editing the Course.
-This can be manually achieved by using the command `/pa select (course)`, you can now execute commands without having to specify the Course, for example the following `/pa checkpoint` command does not require you to specify a Course.
+This can be manually achieved by using the command `/pa select (course)`, this allows you to execute some commands without having to specify the Course, for example the following `/pa checkpoint` command.

 ## Create Checkpoints